Sagar-Timalsena/ncclab/README.md

 	<li>Delegate and Events </li>

 </ol>
---
+---
 Lab4: Basic Concept of C#
---
+---
-Lab 5 : Create a ASP.NET Core with 3 Pages with default routes for
+Lab 5 : Create a ASP.NET Core with 3 Pages with default routes for <br>
 	a.
-Home Page (Write something)
+Home Page (Write something) <br>
 	b.
-About Page (a Paragraph about yourself)
+About Page (a Paragraph about yourself) <br>
 	c.
-Contact Page (your basic contact info)
+Contact Page (your basic contact info)<br>
---
+---
-Lab 6: Create a .NET Core project with CRUD operation using Code first approach on Students table containing (you may create console/ asp.net as per your choice)
+Lab 6: Create a .NET Core project with CRUD operation using Code first approach on Students table containing (you may create console/ asp.net as per your choice)<br>
-	1. Name
+	1. Name<br>
-	2. Email
+	2. Email<br>
-	3. Address
+	3. Address<br>